vitalets/playwright-bdd/docs/writing-steps/cucumber-style.md

 export const { Given, When, Then } = createBdd(test, { worldFixture: 'world' });
 ```

-4. Use these `Given / When / Then` to define steps, world instance is accessible as `this`:
+4. Use these `Given / When / Then` functions to define steps, world instance is accessible as `this`:

 ```ts
 // steps.ts